Financial Aid :: Policies & Conditions

 - Dependent students who live outside the parental home, or

 These allowances include amounts for room and board, personal maintenance, health care, clothing, and other miscellaneous expenses.

 The living expenses of your spouse and/or dependents (if applicable) are taken into account on the FAFSA when calculating your expected family contribution, and therefore cannot be included in the determination of cost of attendance.

 Expected Family Contribution

 A federally-mandated formula calculates the expected family contribution from the information on your FAFSA.
 Included are such factors as taxed and untaxed income, family size, number in college, savings and investments, and certain other assets.
-The expected family contribution is always computed from base-year income.
-For example, for the 2014-15 academic year, the 2013 calendar-year income is used.
-If there has been a significant change in your family's income or resources since the 2013 calendar year, consider a financial aid appeal for a possible adjustment to your expected family contribution.
+The expected family contribution is computed from two-year prior income tax return information.
+For example, for the 2018-19 academic year, the 2016 income tax return data is used.
+If there has been a significant change in your family's income or resources since the applicable income tax year, you may inquire about a financial aid special circumstance appeal.